-Court can be daunting.
+We want to help you through the divorce process.
+Court can be scary.
 Walking into Superior Court by yourself can be very stressful.
 The paperwork can be confusing and intimidating.
 Worse, there are some aspects of family law cases that are critical and inflexible.
 If you make a mistake or an omission at the outset, it may be very difficult to fix it later.

-While family law cases rely on well established law, judges have a great deal of flexibility when ruling on divorce and custody matters.
-It is incredible to see how much power these judges have over people’s lives.
-Superior Court judges may have hundreds or even thousands of cases on their docket and they can move fast.
-In a family law case, you are asking a judge to make decisions about your family, your kids, your future.
+While divorce in Arizona is governed by well established law, it is incredible to see how much power these judges have over people’s lives.
+Superior Court judges may have hundreds or even thousands of divorce cases on their docket.
+These cases can move fast.
+In a divorce case, you are asking a judge to make decisions about your family, your kids, your future.
 It is vital that information gets to the judge in a way that is effective and helpful for you.
 CLICK HERE FOR MORE ON DIVORCE

 A divorce or child custody case requires filing a many different documents with the court.
 Our attorneys can help draft, file, and serve these pleadings.
 Here are just a few you may need to file: